pkimber/old-docs-migrated-to-gitlab/source/process.rst

   Don't forget to add a ``CNAME`` entry for the ``www`` subdomain.

-Enable mailgun for your project: :doc:`mailgun`
+If you are using mailgun for your project, then enable it: :doc:`mailgun`

 .. important::